ReadTopic

 Notes

-• RemoteCommand.start to start a command.
+• RemoteCommand.set_start to start a command.

-• CommandEvent.write to write an event.
+• CommandEvent.set_write to write an event.

-• CommandTelemetry.write to write a telemetry message.
+• CommandTelemetry.set_write to write a telemetry message.

 allow_multiple_callbacks